Sorting Algorithms — Visualized and Compared

 - Selection sort: always O(n²); minimal swaps but not stable.

-- Merge sort: O(n log n) stable, good for large arrays; needs extra memory.
+- Merge sort: O(n log n) stable, great for large arrays; needs extra memory.

-- Quick sort: average O(n log n), in-place; pick pivots carefully to avoid O(n²).
+- Quick sort: average O(n log n), in-place; pivot choice affects worst case.

 Big-O Summary